Mansfield apprentices win national fire and security engineering apprenticeship competition

-Apprentices Jack Kempson and Michael Romano were required to complete installations across multiple system types, intruder alarm, video surveillance, and access control and door entry, with assessment based on their equipment selection, technical engineering, standard of installation, termination and configuration, compliance checking and documentation.
+Apprentices Jack Kempson and Michael Romano, from Total Integrated Solution’s TIS Academy, were required to complete installations across multiple system types, intruder alarm, video surveillance, and access control and door entry, with assessment based on their equipment selection, technical engineering, standard of installation, termination and configuration, compliance checking and documentation.

 The winning TIS team won a £1,000 prize to share.

-TIS, an independent life safety, security and communications systems integrator, launched its Apprenticeship Academy in 2021 to address the engineering skills shortage and create youth job opportunities across its offices in Mansfield, Nottingham, Coleshill, Leeds and Uxbridge.
+TIS, which designs, installs and maintains smart life safety and security systems, with its head office on Mansfield’s Oakham Business Park, launched its apprenticeship academy in 2021 to address the engineering skills shortage and create youth job opportunities across its offices.

-Jack Kempson, TIS Academy Apprentice and ‘Ultimate Apprentice Championship’ winner, said: “I think the Skills for Security challenge was a great opportunity to participate in and gain additional practical experience across a range of new systems we haven’t worked on before.
+Jack said: “The Skills for Security challenge was a great opportunity to participate in and gain additional practical experience across a range of new systems we haven’t worked on before.

 “The competition element was interesting as it put us into new situations we hadn’t faced with unfamiliar technologies.